KaustubhKapse/MyArogya01/README.md

 # MyArogya01
-Pls usethis as educational purpose only
+Pls use this as educational purpose only
+Do not make a video on it and earn from it